In the last 35 years Kevin Volans has worked with quartets: Kronos,

 Jeyasingh, White Oak, Jonathan Burrows and artists: William Kentridge,

 Juergen Partenheimer, Jose-Manuel Ballester.

-Principal performances in the last years include the Berliner Musikfest,
+Principal performances in the last years include the National Centre for the

-Vienna State Opera, the Salzburger Festspiele, the Lincoln Center NY,
+the Salzburger Festspiele, the Lincoln Center NY, Dokumenta Kassel,

 Edinburgh Festival, the Barbican, South Bank, Wigmore Hall, London

 He was born in Pietermaritzburg, South Africa, and studied at the